GiaKhanh16/SwiftAuth/README.md

 # Enjoy the use of modern networking/auth architecture.

-Insanely clean with separation of networking logic and UI logic Used singleton (.shared) for UI class
+It's only make sense to use a singleton (.shared) for UI related class.
+The key here is the modern separation into 2 classes of networking logic and UI logic.
+Networking utilized the latest URLRequest API, combined with smooth animation to transition between Auth and Main content.